Action of 4 February 1781: Battle

-The British forces sailed for a while before sighting the Dutch convoy and manoeuvring their ships to engage the lone Dutch frigate, with the intention to force her to surrender from overwhelming firepower.
+The British forces sailed for a while before sighting the Dutch convoy and manoeuvring their ships to engage the lone Dutch ship of the line, with the intention to force her to surrender from overwhelming firepower.
 This force consisted of the Monarch and Panther, along with the frigate Sybil.
 The Monarch and its crew had already been engaged at the Battle of Ushant along with other engagements.
 The Panther had participated in the successful expedition against Spanish-held Havana in 1762 during the Seven Years' War, and had captured a treasure-laden Spanish galleon.
 The Sybil was the one warship to have never have seen action before this engagement.
 The combined force sighted the Dutch convoy on 4 February, not long after Rodney's capture of Sint-Eustatius.
-Reynolds-Moreton ordered his ships to concentrate their efforts on the Dutch frigate, which quickly became surrounded.
-Despite the obvious inferiority in the strength of the two forces, Krul ordered his men to run out the guns and respond to the sporadic cannon fire coming from the British ships.
+Reynolds-Moreton ordered his ships to concentrate their efforts on the Dutch ship, which quickly became surrounded.
+Despite the obvious inferiority in the strength of the two forces, Krull ordered his men to run out the guns and respond to the sporadic cannon fire coming from the British ships.
 The Monarch sailed and anchored alongside the port side of the Mars while the Sybil sailed and anchored alongside the starboard side.
 The Panther sailed directly behind the Mars to rake her from behind.

 The action began to grow in intensity, as at the same time the merchant ships realised what was developing and attempted to escape.
 The combined pounding went on for thirty minutes with furious fire coming from both sides, the Mars refusing to surrender and bravely fighting on against the overwhelming British force, trying to give his merchant ships the time to escape back to the Dutch Republic.
-After the battle had gone on for half an hour, Krul suffered a fatal injury and with his dying breath summoned his captain, the Count van Bijland, and ordered him to strike the colours of the ship and surrender to the British.
+After the battle had gone on for half an hour, Krull suffered a fatal injury and with his dying breath summoned his captain, and ordered him to strike the colours of the ship and surrender to the British.
 The British came aboard to capture the vessel, and then immediately weighed anchor in the direction of the escaping merchant ships.
 After a brief chase, all thirty of them were bloodlessly captured.
 Total casualties for the British amounted to just three wounded and none killed, while the Dutch suffered seven wounded and eight killed, among them Willem Krull.
 With the action concluded, Reynolds-Moreton ordered his ships to sail back to Sint-Eustatius, all thirty-one prizes safely in tow.
 The body of Krull was safely preserved during the return voyage.